Rob Carter, EVP and CIO at FedEx, delivers the keynote at TBMC16

 Carter views information applied to the world around us as the new frontier.

 The tycoons of our era aren’t building big capital estates.
 They’re finding unique ways to apply information to the world around us.
 Opportunity is created by an ever increasing capability to have information that applies to the physical world create enormous value.
-It’s been our whole value proposition all along: the information about the package is as important as the package itself.
-The information about the asset is as important as the asset itself.Rob CarterEVP and CIO, FedEx
+It’s been our whole value proposition all along: the information about the package is as important as the package itself.Rob CarterEVP and CIO, FedEx